 BEYOND FAMILY VALUES

 When people talk constantly about “family values,” it means we’ve got a serious problem.
-It’s not that there’s anything wrong with trying to strengthen the family.
-It’s just that all this talk means the family desperately needs strengthening.
-If the family was okay, we wouldn’t be talking about it so much.
+If the family was okay, we wouldn’t be talking about family so much.

 The family is in trouble.
-Even the Christian family is in trouble.
-I think it’s a sad commentary on Christianity in North America that the most listened to program on Christian radio is “Focus on the Family,” featuring family psychologist Dr. James Dobson.
-Don’t get me wrong here.
-I’m not knocking Dr. Dobson or Focus on the Family.
-I’m just saying that Christians are in serious trouble when we’ve reached the point where we feel that our greatest need is to build stronger families.
+Even Christian families are in trouble.
+One sad commentary on Christianity in North America is that the most popular religious broadcasts are the ones that deal almost entirely with family issues.
+I’m not knocking these programs.
+Some of them are excellent and much needed.
+But Christians are in serious trouble when we’ve reached the point where we feel that our greatest need is stronger families.

 But in many churches today, pastors would be overjoyed if only their members would live like decent pagans.
 If only we could get teens to love their parents enough not to rebel against them, if only we could get husbands to love their wives enough not to leave them, if only we could get parents to love their children enough not to abuse them—if only we could convince church people to love those who love them, many church leaders would be dancing for joy.

-But according to Jesus, if you love those who love you, if you focus on your family and you’re kind to those who are close to you, you’re not doing anything heroic.
+According to Jesus, though, if you love those who love you, if you focus on your family and you’re kind to those who are close to you, you’re not doing anything heroic.
 You’re not doing anything especially Christian.
-You’re just doing what any common sense sinner or pagan would do.
+You’re just doing what any common-sense sinner or pagan would do.

-So let me say it again: When the top item on the Christian agenda is to focus on the family, something is dreadfully wrong.
-It means that many who claim to believe in Jesus find it hard even to behave as well as many unbelievers.
+So let me say it again: When the top item on the Christian agenda is to focus on the family, something is wrong.
+It means that many who claim to follow Jesus find it hard even to behave as well as many who don’t follow Jesus.
 Many of us are so messed up that we need psychological suggestions and common sense tips before we can even match the family values of so-called “sinners” and “pagans” who ignore the Bible.

-What’s more, a strong focus on the family often means that those Christians who do manage to have a decent family life become quite pleased with themselves.
+What’s more, a strong focus on the family can lead Christians who do manage to have a decent family life to become quite pleased with themselves.
 They love those who love them, and that’s good enough.
-They think that Christianity is synonymous with “family values,” and they direct all their energy and concern to those in their family circle.
-An extreme case of this is the man who is said to have prayed, “Lord, bless me and my wife, our son John and his wife, us four and no more.”
-Even though we don’t say those exact words, that’s what our prayers often boil down to: “Bless me and mine.”
+They think that Christianity is synonymous with “traditional family values,” and they direct all their energy and concern to those in their family circle.
 But Jesus expects more from his disciples.
 He says: Don’t just love your family.
 Love your enemies.